nfantone/gulp-build/README.md

 sudo apt-get install -y nodejs
 ```

-> GulpJS 4.0 is yet to be publicly released.
-For now, use the `gulpjs/gulp#4.0` branch or follow [this](https://demisx.github.io/gulp4/2015/01/15/install-gulp4.html) guide.
+> The branch you are viewing this on, intends to support Gulp 3.9 by emulating features already available in Gulp 4.0+.
+For a Gulp 4.0+ ready version, please use any of the tagged releases.

 ## Usage